SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

 >**Note**:
+> - When you switch from between "New experience (auto detect)" and "Classic experience" the change will not be immediately visible.
 > - When you've selected "New experience (auto detect)" then you'll always see the "Return to classic SharePoint" option.
 This is by design given today not all functionalities of "classic" libraries and lists are implemented in the "modern" libraries and lists.
 There's no option to change this behavior.

 ### Site/Web level configuration